 Biographical Sketch of Karen L. Parker, Ph.D., M.S.W.

+Dr. Parker began her NIH career in 2001 as a Presidential Management Fellow at the National Cancer Institute (NCI).
+She spent several years at NCI, serving in various roles in the Office of the Director.
 Dr. Parker received her Bachelor of Arts in English from Indiana University and her Master of Social Work from the University of Michigan, where she studied community organization, social policy, and evaluation.
-She completed her Ph.D. at the University of Maryland, School of Social Work.
+She subsequently completed her Ph.D. at the University of Maryland, School of Social Work.

-This page last reviewed on March 9, 2020
+This page last reviewed on June 6, 2022